-On the Kirby Morgan® SuperFlow® 450 and 455 Balanced regulators, when you turn the regulator knob all the way in, a clicking can be heard with each revolution of the knob when the knob has "bottomed out."
+On the Kirby Morgan® 455 Balanced regulator, when you turn the regulator knob all the way in, a clicking can be heard with each revolution of the knob when the knob has "bottomed out."
 This is an audible indication the adjustment spring tension is as tight as it will get.
 The adjustment knob will never stop turning in this direction, so listen carefully for this indicating click.

-Slowly bring up the gas pressure to the helmet, see "Supply Pressure Requirements & Tables" on page APNDX-4.
+Slowly bring up the gas pressure to the helmet/BandMask[®].
+See "Supply Pressure Requirements & Tables" module.
 Slowly back out on the regulator adjustment knob until a slight free flow develops, then turn the adjustment knob in (clockwise) until the free flow just stops.

-To properly check the breathing system you must completely don the helmet.
+To properly check the breathing system you must completely don the helmet/BandMask[®].